Expected Exit Time for Time-Periodic Stochastic Differential Equations and Applications to Stochastic Resonance: Expected Exit Time and Duration

 where recall that $G$ is expressed by (\ref{eq:G_expressed_as_integral}) and $G(s,s,x)=1$ since $x\in D$.
 Acting $L(s)$ on $\bar{\tau}$ by (\ref{eq:TauExpression}) and (\ref{eq:KolmBackEqn}), we have

 Summing these quantities yields

 For $T$-periodic systems, Lemma \ref{lem:TauIsPeriodic} showed that $\bar{\tau}(s,\cdot)=\bar{\tau}(s+T,\cdot)$ for all $s\in\mathbb{R}^{+}$ hence deducing $\bar{\tau}$ satisfies (\ref{eq:ExpectedDurationPDE_Periodic}) and $u$ is $T$-periodic.
 By Lemma \ref{lem:TauIsPeriodic}, this is sufficient by imposing $u(0,\cdot)=u(T,\cdot)$ and the result follows. \end{proof} \begin{rem} In the proof of Theorem \ref{thm:ExpectedDurationPDE_Theorem}, note that $T$-periodicity was not assumed until (\ref{eq:ExpecedDurationPDE_General}).
-This suggests that for general non-autonomous (not necessarily periodic) SDEs, $\bar{\tau}$ will still satisfy (\ref{eq:ExpecedDurationPDE_General}).
+This suggests that for general non-autonomous (not necessarily periodic) SDEs, $\bar{\tau}$ satisfies (\ref{eq:ExpecedDurationPDE_General}).
 However, as (\ref{eq:ExpecedDurationPDE_General}) is a parabolic PDE, in the absence of initial (or terminal) conditions, PDE (\ref{eq:ExpecedDurationPDE_General}) alone is generally ill-posed.
-It is clear that the initial condition is a part of the unknown.
-Indeed, if $\bar{\tau}(0,\cdot)$ is known, then this implies we already know the expected exit time when the system starts at time $s=0$.
-This issue is partially resolved for time periodic SDEs as the initial and terminal conditions coincide, albeit unknown, by Lemma \ref{lem:TauIsPeriodic}. \end{rem}
+Indeed, in the general non-autonomous non-periodic case, both the time and the initial/terminal condition is part of the unknown.
+Indeed, if $\bar{\tau}(0,\cdot)$ is known, then this implies we already know the expected exit time when the system starts at time $s=0$, however it is an unknown to-be solved.
+Resultantly, in some works such as \cite{BDE01}, it was assumed that for sufficiently large $\tilde{T}$ that $u(x,y,\tilde{T})=0$ for all $(x,y)\in D$.
+This is to impose some terminal condition of the parabolic PDE.
+This however suggests that for all $(x,y)\in D$, the expected exit time is a constant time $\tilde{T}$.
+While this assumption may hold in certain systems, it does not hold in general.
+For example, in the stochastic resonance problem that we shall discuss in Section \ref{sec:NumericalSolutionOfPde} with Figure \ref{SDE_vs_PDE_plot}, (approximately) constant expected exit time only holds for a subdomain rather than across the entire domain.
+In fact, in these papers, one usually chooses $\tilde{T}>\sup\tau(x,y,t)$ by repeatedly running SDE simulations to find a sufficiently large $\tilde{T}$ greater than sample expected exit times.
+The results of this paper show that one can avoid simulations altogether and only solve the periodic solution of the PDE to attain the expected exit time.
+For time-periodic SDEs, the boundary conditions issue are partially resolved by Lemma \ref{lem:TauIsPeriodic}, where initial and terminal conditions coincide, albeit unknown. \end{rem}

 \begin{rem} It should be clear that for coefficients with non-trivial time-dependence, the parabolic PDE (\ref{eq:ExpectedDurationPDE_Periodic}) would generally imply that $\bar{\tau}(s,x)-\bar{\tau}(s',x)\neq(s-s')$ for $s\neq s'$.
 That is, the difference in initial starting time does not imply the same difference in expected time.
 This reinforce that initial time generally plays a non-trivial role in the expected duration. \end{rem}